ChaserSystems/terraform-google-discriminat-ntag/README.md

 # discrimiNAT, NTag architecture

 [discrimiNAT firewall](https://chasersystems.com/discrimiNAT/) for egress filtering by FQDNs on Google Cloud.
-Just specify the allowed destination hostnames in the applications' native Firewall Rules and the firewall will take care of the rest.
+Just specify the allowed destination hostnames in the respective applications' native Firewall Rules and the firewall will take care of the rest.

 **Architecture with Network Tags in VPCs for fine-grained, opt-in control over routing.**

 [Demo Videos](https://chasersystems.com/discrimiNAT/demo/) | [discrimiNAT FAQ](https://chasersystems.com/discrimiNAT/faq/)

+## _Pentest_ Ready

+discrimiNAT enforces the use of contemporary encryption standards such as TLS 1.2+ and SSH v2 with bidirectional in-band checks.
+Anything older or insecure will be denied connection automatically.
+Also conducts out-of-band checks, such as DNS, for robust defence against sophisticated malware and insider threats.
+Gets your VPC ready for a proper _pentest_!

 ## Highlights